lubna-edrees/Activity-log/snippets/go.md

 - `makefile` is similar to npm scripts
 - when importing local package, never start with `/`, alawyas start with the project name.
 - when appending a struct or slice or map with a new item, never pass the added item by reference, alaways exeplicitly pass its value.
+- only capitalized functions or Vars are exported from packages.
 ## Math
 - `math.sqrt2` >>> 1.4142135623730951
 - `math.Floor(2.7)`  >>> round down // 2